-Construction activities would again be temporary in nature and would likely occur during normal daytime working hours.
+Construction activities would be temporary in nature and would likely occur during normal daytime working hours.
 Groundborne vibration generated by the Project would be well below thresholds for both human annoyance and building damage.
 Therefore, groundborne vibration generated from the Project would have a less than significant impact on the surrounding community and no mitigation measures are required.

-c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the Project area to excessive noise levels?
+c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Project Area to excessive noise levels?
 (Less Than Significant Impact)

-The Project area will be located as close as about 700 feet away from the runway at Corona Municipal Airport.
-According to noise contours for the airport contained within the County of Riverside General Plan, portions of the Project area could be located within the 55-60 A-weighted decibel (dBA) Community Noise Equivalent Level (CNEL) contour for the airport.
-Noise generated from aircraft activity will be audible on sections of the trail closest to the airport runway but should not be a detriment for the use of the amenity.
+The Project Area would be located as close as about 1.5 miles southwest of the runway at Corona Municipal Airport.
+According to noise contours for the airport contained within the County of Riverside General Plan, no portions of the Project Area would be located within the 55-60 A-weighted decibel (dBA) Community Noise Equivalent Level (CNEL) contour for the airport.
+However, noise generated from aircraft activity may be audible on sections of the trail closest to the airport runway but should not be a detriment for the use of the amenity.
 Table N-1 "Land Use Compatibility for Community Noise Exposure" in Chapter 7 "Noise Element" in the County of Riverside General Plan lists noise levels between 50 dB(A) CNEL and 70 dB(A) CNEL as being "Normally Acceptable" for playgrounds and neighborhood parks.
-Therefore, the airport will have a less than significant impact on the users of the trail.
+Therefore, the airport would have a less than significant impact on the users of the trail, and no mitigation measures are required.